PierrunoYT/Voxtral-UI-Pinokio/README.md

 # Voxtral UI Pinokio

+> **⚠️ IMPORTANT NOTICE**: This package is currently not working due to vLLM compatibility issues.
+We are working on resolving these issues.
+Please check back for updates.

 A complete Pinokio installation package for running Mistral AI's Voxtral locally with a beautiful Gradio web interface.

 ## 🚀 Features